taylor-woodcock/taylor-woodcock/README.md

 <br>

 In addition to software development, I also have a love for embedded systems and have worked with micro:bits, ESP32s, Arduinos, and more.
-I also love 3D printing, and have a modded Ender Pro 3 <i style="font-size:8px">that I use to print [atriculated slugs](https://www.thingiverse.com/thing:2818955)</i>
+I also love 3D printing, and have a modded Ender Pro 3 that I use to print <i style="font-size:8px">[articulated slugs](https://www.thingiverse.com/thing:2818955)</i> and things I make in Fusion 360!

 <br>